chaudhary1337/chaudhary1337.github.io/TryHackMe/CTFCollection2.md

 Easy :)

 ### Easter 19
-The thick dark line.
+The thick dark line is an image.
 Check the source code :)

 ### Easter 20